 Ready to try your first ramp?
 Do it!
 Browse your local grocery store, farmers market, or co-op to see if you can still get your hands on them.
 If not, bookmark this page (and the Ramp Pesto with Toasted Cashews) for next spring.
 You won’t want to miss out!

 Simple Sea Salt and Lemon Grilled Ramps

-While the pan is heating up, wash, trim and dry the ramps.
+- Preheat the grill to medium high.
+Wash, trim and dry the ramps.
 I sliced off a small amount from each bulb but you can keep the "strings" on if you so please.
 Transfer the ramps to a plate and brush with olive oil.

-Place each ramp, leaves included, on the grill pan and cook for ~5 minutes on each side or until charred and tender.
-You may have to do several batches to cook all of the ramps.
+- Place each ramp, leaves included, on the grill, cover, and cook for 3-5 minutes on each side or until charred and tender.

-Transfer the ramps from the grill pan to a serving dish.
+- Transfer the ramps to a serving dish.
 Drizzle with a fresh squeeze of lemon juice and a fresh grind of sea salt, to taste.
 Enjoy!